 At Studio Wombat, we believe in transparency.
 We want to reassure customers that we’re in it for the long run.
-That kind of trust needs to be earned, and we hope transparency about our numbers and plans for the future will get us there.
+That kind of trust needs to be earned, and we hope the Studio Wombat transparency report about our 2021 numbers and plans for the future will get us there.

-Before we dive into this year’s “year in review” post, you can read our 2020 transparency report here.
+Before we dive into this year’s “year in review” post, you can read our 2020 Studio Wombat transparency report here.

 The year in facts